Nawaf Al-Qumairi

-Nawaf Al-Qumairi (نَوَّاف الْقُمَيْرِيّ; born 10 June 2001) is a Saudi Arabian professional footballer who plays as a right-back for Saudi Pro League side Al-Tai.
+Nawaf Al-Qumairi (نَوَّاف الْقُمَيْرِيّ; born 10 June 2001) is a Saudi Arabian professional footballer who plays as a right-back for Al-Tai.

 Club career

 Al-Qumairi started his career at the youth teams of Al-Shabab.
 On 9 November 2020, Al-Qumairi was chosen to be part of the scholarship program to develop football talents established by the General Sports Authority in Saudi Arabia.
 On 27 June 2022, Al-Qumairi joined Pro League side Al-Tai on a two-year contract.
 He made his debut on 26 August 2022 in the 2–1 win against Al-Ettifaq.
 In his first month at the club, Al-Qumairi made 4 appearances and assisted twice.
 For his impressive performances, Al-Qumairi was awarded the Young Player of the Month award.
+On 2 September 2024, Al-Qumairi joined Al-Orobah on a one-year loan.

 International career

 Al-Qumairi earned his first call-up for the Saudi Arabia U23 national team during the 2021 Islamic Solidarity Games.
 He made 2 appearances throughout the competition as the Green Falcons finished in second place, earning a silver medal.